Marathon Race Description

 Section 1 – Blue Knob All Seasons to Hairpin (2.2 miles | +360 ft./-100 ft.)

 Starting at the Clubhouse at Blue Knob Four Seasons Resort at 2736 feet, runners will follow a rocky singletrack past the Tubing Park, along Pavia Road then across from the ski chalet.
-Runners will cross the road which dips into the woods behind the chalet and down a gravel service road to the paved hairpin turn up to ski slopes.
+Runners will cross the road which dips into the woods behind the chalet and down a gravel service road to the paved hairpin turn.
+You will cross the road here.
 There is no aid station here unlike in past years.

 Section 2 – Hairpin to Pavia Aid Station (5.1 miles | +180 ft./-1807 ft.)